Heg0Dmsk/katacoda-scenarios/data-persistence-in-containers/docker-bind-mounts.md

-As alternative to volumes, Docker offers the option to used bind mounts.
+As an alternative to volumes, Docker offers the option to used bind mounts.
 Contrary to Docker volumes they are not managed by Docker and that's whys the cannot be controlled by Docker.
-They can be located anywhere on the host's file system (k8s + docker enterprise guide, 36)
+They can be located anywhere on the host's file system [5, pp. 36].

 ## Using a bind mount as storage for a container